AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 1. Do one of the following:

    * To add another new group, under **[!UICONTROL Match]**, **[!UICONTROL Base Name]**, or **[!UICONTROL Sequencing Order]**, tap **[!UICONTROL Add Group]**.
 Create another regular expression group as you did in the previous step.
-   * Review the regular expressions syntax in the **[!UICONTROL Rule Results - RegX]** area.
+   * Review the regular expression syntax in the **[!UICONTROL Rule Results - RegX]** area.
 If you need to make changes to the syntax, make your edits in the respective group on the left side of the page.
    * If you are finished creating groups, continue to the next step.

 1. In the upper-right corner of the page, tap **[!UICONTROL Save]**.

-When you finish creating a batch set preset, you apply it to one or more folders, upload assets to the folder, then create your image set or spin set, depending on the preset type you chose.
+When you finish creating a batch set preset, you apply it to one or more empty asset folders, upload assets to the folder, then create your image set or spin set, depending on the preset type you chose.
 See [Applying batch set presets to one or more folders](#apply-bsp).

 ### Preset Details, Set Naming Convention, and Rule Results - RegX options {#features-options-bsp}